DLTK's Crafts for Kids

 sure the children will have the patience to complete the project on both sides.

-- Colour or paint the template pieces as appropriate.
+- Color or paint the template pieces as appropriate.

 - Once dry, cut out the template pieces.